upasnarayan/cool-compiler/README.md

 cool-compiler
 =============

-Complete compiler for the COOL programming language.
+Complete compiler in C++ for the COOL programming language.